shapely/shapely/docs/migration.rst

     in place is deprecated, and will not be possible any more in Shapely 2.0

-and starting with version 2.0.0, all geometry objects will become immutable (as a consequence, they will also become hashable and thefore usable as, for example, dictionary keys).
+and starting with version 2.0.0, all geometry objects will become immutable (as a consequence, they will also become hashable and therefore usable as, for example, dictionary keys).

 **How do I update my code?** There is no direct alternative for mutating the